jdrsn/slate/source/index.html.md

 ### URL parameters

-In the request URL, you must replace `app` with your respective data.
+In the request URL, you must replace `app`, `user` and `pass` with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------
-app | The name of the app to be used. | true u | The user array. | true
+app | The name of the app to be used. | true u | The default user array. | true user | The username or email of the user. | false pass | The password of the user to be created. | false

 ### Query parameters (`GET` only)

-If you are using `GET`, the JSON object to be created has to be passed in the query param named `x`.
+If you are using `GET`, the object to be created has to be passed as JSON string in the query param named `x`.

 Parameter | Description | Required
 --------- | ----------- |  -----------
-x | The user to create as JSON string. | true
+x | The user to be created. | true